High Dimensional Gaussian Graphical Regression Models with Covariates: Simulations

-Tables \ref{tab1}-\ref{tab2} report the average criteria, with standard errors in the parentheses, over 200 data replications.
-Table \ref{tab1} shows that the first step of our estimation procedure achieves good performance, and the estimation error of $\bGamma$ decreases as $n$ increases, or as $p$ and $q$ decrease.
-Such observations conform to Theorem \ref{thm3}.

-Table \ref{tab2} shows that the proposed \texttt{RegGMM} outperforms the competing methods in both estimation accuracy and selection accuracy {(i.e., the F$_1$ score)}, which holds true for different sample sizes $n$, network size $p$ and covariate dimensions $q$.
-This is consistent with our theoretical findings (see Remark \ref{re:thm1_1}).
-Moreover, the estimation errors of \texttt{RegGMM} decrease as $n$ increases, or as $p$ and $q$ decrease, confirming the theoretical results in Theorem \ref{thm3}. {In contrast, under all the scenarios examined, the group lasso estimator cannot identify any effective covariate, possibly because the nonzero entries in the nonzero groups in $\bbeta_{j,-0}$ are too sparse.
-As such, the group lasso estimator yields low false positive rates as well as low true positive rates.} {When $p$ and $q$ are both large (i.e., $p,q\ge50$), \texttt{RegGMM} and the group lasso have comparable false positive rates, while \texttt{RegGMM} gives better true positive rates. }
+Table \ref{tab2} reports the average criteria for estimating $\bbeta_j$'s, with standard errors in the parentheses, over 200 data replications.
+It shows that the proposed \texttt{RegGMM} outperforms the competing methods in both estimation accuracy and selection accuracy for different sample sizes $n$, network sizes $p$ and covariate dimensions $q$.
+This is consistent with our theoretical findings.
+Moreover, the estimation errors of \texttt{RegGMM} decrease as $n$ increases, or as $p$ and $q$ decrease, confirming the theoretical results in Theorem \ref{thm3}. {For additional analyses, we evaluate some higher dimensional cases by increasing $p$, $q$ to 300 or 400, and present the results in Section S1.3.} In Section S1.4, we compare several benchmark solutions, including the standard Gaussian graphical model estimated using the neighborhood selection method \citep{meinshausen2006high} and the graphical lasso estimation method \citep{friedman2008sparse}, the conditional mean Gaussian graphical model \citep{cai2012covariate} and the stratified Gaussian graphical model \citep{danaher2014joint}.